Choosing a Cataract Lens

-Modern monofocal IOLs are available with an aspherical optic very similar to the original shape of the crystalline lens.
+Advanced monofocal IOLs are available with an aspherical optic very similar to the original shape of the crystalline lens.
 The special design of the aspheric versions enable an enhanced image quality.

 Additionally, if you have an irregularly shaped cornea, a monofocal lens in a toric version can improve your quality of eyesight considerably.
-Consult with your ophthalmologist to find which type of monofocal option is right for you.
+Consult with your ophthalmologist to find out which type of monofocal option is right for you.

 EDoF (Extended Depth of Focus) intraocular lenses use an advanced optical technology that allows to increase the range of focus compared to standard monofocal types.

 In this way, EDoF solutions enable clear eyesight ranging from far up to intermediate distances, like a computer monitor.
 For close-up activities such as reading fine print and precision work, patients treated with EDoF lenses may need to wear reading glasses.
 However, they will experience less visual disturbances at night, which are sometimes caused by bright light sources with multifocal IOLs.